RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 We need a balancing strategy for chunks such that they are balanced and efficiently updatable.

-A more objective measure would be to chunk i.e. every n-th transaction or the n-th output.
-That would be static boundaries that model at least the number of outputs.
-Nevertheless, it does not take into account that old blocks contain much fewer *unspent* outputs.
+A more objective measure would be to chunk i.e. every n-th transaction or every n-th output.
+That would be static boundaries that take into account the number of outputs.
+Nevertheless, it cannot model that old blocks contain much fewer *unspent* outputs.